-It is important that you meet with the instructor(s) early in the semester to discuss your accommodation plan and work out any specific requirements necessary.
+It is important that you meet with the instructor(s) early in the semester to discuss your disability and the specific accommodations that you will need.
 You should schedule an appointment with each instructor before or during the first week of the semester.